VCityTeam/UD-Viz/Readme.md

 ```

 in order to assert that `eslint` and `webpack` commands are still effective

-**Tip for Windows developers:** eslint requires Linux style newline characters which are often overwritten in Windows environments.
-Although this is automatically resolved by Git when pushing code, eslint may detect "incorrect" newline characters when running locally.
-To attempt to fix this you may need to run `npm run eslint -- --fix`.

 ## Sources directory layout (organizational principles)
 Definitions: